Snow Control Plan

 With the new RFID gate, how does the gate staff determine who is allowed to enter during a snow storm?
 Not every vehicle with an RFID sticker is a 4x4, All Wheel Drive or has chains.
 Will the gate personnel shut down the RFID lane sooner or can the CSD provide a different sticker for 4x4’s and All wheel drive vehicles allowing them to by pass the long lines during a storm?
 I feel a second sticker would be the best option because the sooner people can get through the gate and home the less cars there will be on our roads.
 We all know when the snow starts to fall, it comes down hard and fast.

-1BaroqueGirl asked over 2 years ago
+1BaroqueGirl asked about 3 years ago

 When vehicles are input into the RFID system, 4x4 status is included.
 There is a switch in the Gatehouse RFID system that, when turned on, will not open the gate for 2WD vehicles.
 This gives staff a chance to examine the vehicle and turn them around or, if they have chains installed, allow them through.
 The regular windshield stickers have different shapes for 4x4 (circle shape) and 2WD (diamond shape).
 We recommend everyone with a 2WD vehicle come through the visitor lane to allow the 4x4/AWD vehicles to flow through the RFID lane.